-Before you buy a dog you will have no doubt already done your research on what is going to be required of you.
-The time commitment needed to train your new puppy, the cost of pooch’s food, the regular brushing, the vet bills (or the sourcing of natural remedies) for if your dog gets sick.
+After you buy a dog, had the fun of naming her a really cool name and introduced her to the family, you will start to think about the more serious stuff involved with owning a dog for life.
+For example, the time commitment needed to train your new puppy, the cost of pooch’s food, the regular brushing, the vet bills (or the sourcing of natural remedies) for if your dog gets sick.
 The list goes on.
-But one thing that many people overlook when they bring a new dog into their life is the joy of dog walking.
+But fear not.
+The pros of owning a dog far outweigh the cons.
+Take for example the joy of dog walking.

 Why Dog Walking May Change Your Life.
 (And Keep Doggy Happy)